 Besides improved employee retention, remote working has other benefits for organizations, with increased productivity being one of the most valuable.
 Over the past decade, there has been lots of debating on the question of remote employees productivity, but the recent coronavirus pandemic showed that there is no decrease in productivity for workers who switch from a traditional office environment to working from home.

 In many cases, remote employees are more productive because even though they may have to juggle work with their kids jumping around them, eliminating the stress of commuting and improving the work-life balance results in better performance.

-By giving your employees the chance to work remotely, you allow them to operate in the best way that suits their lifestyle.
+By giving your employees the chance to tele-working, you allow them to operate in the best way that suits their lifestyle.
 Office environments force everyone to adapt to the same modus operandi, but when employees work from home, they have much more control.

 Most people are quite particular about how they like to work, with some of them needing to create a serene, spotless environment, whereas others do their best work late at night or curled up on the sofa.
 Even though there are certain rules in place even when working from home, the team will still have the freedom to create a schedule and environment that allows them to be most productive.